-Level (iii) investments are securities for which valuation techniques are not based on observable market data.
-The Company classifies hedge funds as Level (iii) assets as the valuation techniques incorporate both observable and unobservable inputs.
+Level (iii) investments are securities for which valuation techniques are not based on observable market data and require significant management judgement.
+The Company determines securities classified as Level (iii) to include hedge funds and the private debt fund.

 The estimated fair values of the Company's hedge funds are determined using a combination of the most recent NAVs provided by each fund's independent administrator and the estimated performance provided by each hedge fund manager.
-Independent administrators provide monthly reported NAVs with up to a one month delay in valuation.
+Independent administrators provide monthly reported NAVs with up to a one-month delay in valuation.
 The most recent NAV available for each hedge fund is adjusted for the estimated performance, as provided by the fund manager, between the NAV date and the reporting date.
 Historically estimated fair values incorporating these performance estimates have not been significantly different from subsequent NAVs.
 Given the Company's knowledge of the underlying investments and the size of the Company's investment therein, we would not anticipate any material variance between estimated valuations and the final NAVs reported by the administrators.